ibeccaro/pxe_util/sample_pxe_multiboot/notes/general_configuration.md

 ## TROUBLESHOOTING
 most errors on PXE client boot, in particular talking of not found files depends on
-- file path not corrext (NBP from the os expects often files in a specific structure)
+- file path not correct (NBP from the os expects often files in a specific structure)
 - owner (if the server can't access file the it's not found)
 - permissions (if files has not correct permissions, same as above, additionally the with --secure TFTP option often files with 777 perms are not reliable for transfer)